See how MarketXLS helps you take advantage in the markets.

 • Since Inflation Protected Bonds (NYSE:VTIP) have a lower CAGR than the other 2 assets which are left, we transfer the weightage of 10% from Inflation Protected Bonds to MSFT equity.
 (NYSE:MSFT).

 • Our software will also provide the Correlation between different assets which would facilitate you in determining the weight to be assigned to a particular asset in the portfolio.
-Looking at the table which shows the monthly correlation of the assets, we can see that Invesco ETF has a negative correlation with the other 3 assets.
-As mentioned earlier, the negative correlation helps in reducing the overall risk of the portfolio, we allocate the freed up 10% weightage to the Invesco Developed Markets Momentum ETF.
+Looking at the table which shows the monthly correlation of the assets, we can see that Invesco ETF has a low correlation with the other 3 assets.
+As mentioned earlier, the low correlation helps in reducing the overall risk of the portfolio, we allocate the freed up 10% weightage to the Invesco Developed Markets Momentum ETF.
 (NYSE:PIZ)

 Concluding from the above three points, we can see the allocation of the new portfolio as follows: